SNStatComp/urlfinding/README.md

 ```
 ## Quick start: finding websites of NSIs

-The examples folder contains a quickstart Python notebook.
+The examples folder contains a quickstart Python notebook [examples/nsis.ipynb](examples/nsis.pynb) showing how to search for websites of National Statistical Offices (NSIs)

-Notebook [nsis.ipynb](examples/nsis.pynb) contains an example to search for websites of National Statistical Offices (NSIs) using the pre-trained model provided in this repo.
+using the pre-trained model provided in this repo.
-Also it contains a section that explanins how to train your own model.
+Also it contains a section that explainns how to train your own model.

 ## API